IBM/BluePic/README.md

 #### 10. Update `BluePic-Server/config.json` file

 After deploying BluePic to Bluemix and configuring its services, you also have the option to run the Kitura-based server locally for development and testing purposes.
-To run the Kitura-based server locally, you'd need to update the credentials for each one of the services listed in the ```BluePic-Server/config.json``` file:
+To run the Kitura-based server locally, you'd need to update the credentials for each one of the services listed in the ```BluePic-Server/config.json``` file.

+Remember that you can obtain the credentials for each service listed in the ```config.json``` file by accessing your application's page on Bluemix and clicking on the ```Show Credentials``` twisty found on each of the services instances.

 ```json
 ...